matn7/Google-Platform-Notes/systemdesign/BBG.md

 **23. What are some important metrics to monitor in an ad click aggregation system, and why is reconciliation important?**
 * Latency, message queue size, system resource utilization.
 * Reconciliation (comparing data sets) ensures data integrity and correctness, especially for billing purposes.

+**24. What is Kafka and why is it used in this system?**
+* Kafka is a distributed message queue used to decouple producers (log watchers, aggregation services) and consumers (aggregation services, database writers).
+* It provides asynchronous processing, allowing independent scaling and fault tolerance.
+* It also helps achieve end-to-end exactly-once semantics.

+**25. What is Cassandra and why is it a suitable database choice here?**
+* Cassandra is a NoSQL database optimized for write-heavy workloads and time-range queries.
+* It's horizontally scalable, making it suitable for storing both raw and aggregated ad click data.

+**26. Explain the role of MapReduce in the aggregation service.**
+* MapReduce is a programming model used to process and aggregate large datasets in parallel.
+* In this system, it's used to break down the aggregation task into smaller, manageable units (Map, Aggregate, Reduce nodes) for distributed processing.

+**27. What is Apache Flink and how does it relate to stream processing?**
+* Back: Flink is a stream processing framework that can be used for real-time data aggregation.
+* The chapter mentions it as an example of a streaming system and a component in Kappa architecture.

+**28. What is Apache Hadoop YARN and how can it be used to scale the aggregation service?**
+* YARN is a resource management platform used to manage and allocate computing resources in a Hadoop cluster.
+* Aggregation service nodes can be deployed on YARN to scale the system by adding more computing resources.

+**29. What role do HDFS or S3 play in data deduplication?**
+* HDFS (Hadoop Distributed File System) or S3 (Amazon Simple Storage Service) can be used as external file storage to record offsets for data consumption, helping to prevent data duplication in case of server outages.

+**30. What are ClickHouse and Druid, and why are they mentioned as alternatives?**
+* ClickHouse and Druid are OLAP (Online Analytical Processing) databases optimized for fast query performance on large datasets.
+* They are mentioned as alternative solutions for ad click data aggregation and analysis.

 ***